jamescrowley/gulpIssues/README.md

 # gulpIssues

 I'm seeing some weird issues with source maps when using gulp, concat and uglify.
+StackOverflow question [here](http://stackoverflow.com/questions/30281998/how-can-i-generate-valid-source-maps-with-gulp-uglify-concat-on-windows)

 1. Restore NPM using npm install
 2. Run gulp (it will watch)